AlexRmlt/ethicbot-rasa/data/nlu.md

 - It would not matter that much actually

 ## intent:option
+- He can choose to [torture](deed) the madmans wife, maybe the madman then tells them the location of the bombs
 - She could also [be honest](deed) and [take the blame](deed) for the crime
 - It would be an option to [lie](deed) about being the one who actually caused the death of the person and [blame](deed) Uli
 - Quinn could also [just watch](deed) and [do nothing](deed)